 Give yourself a fresh start when it comes to your time and commitments.

-4. Reconnect to what you love.
+4. Spring clean your life by reconnecting to what you love.

 As an act of self-care, create space for the people and things that light you up and keep you moving forward.

+This article was updated April 2023.
+Photo by Iryna Inshyna/Shutterstock.
 This post originally appeared on Shine, an app that offers daily support for your stress & anxiety.